 CLOSE SEARCH

-When a contract is breached, understanding how damages work under English law is essential.
-Whether you're a business owner, contractor, or individual with a breach of contract claim, assessing the likely damages can be as important in deciding whether to sue as being confident about the underlying chances of winning on legal liability.
+Whether you're a business owner, contractor, or individual with a breach of contract claim, assessing the likely damages can be as important as assessing the strength of your legal case on liability.

 Many claimants enter breach of contract disputes with unrealistic and overestimated expectations about damages, often leading to disappointment and increased litigation risk.
-What many claimants don't realise is that the quantum (amount) of damages is often as heavily contested as liability itself.
+The quantum (amount) of damages is often as heavily contested as liability.

 When calculating compensation for breach of contract, courts follow a fundamental principle to seek to put the innocent party in the same financial position he/she/they would have been in had the contract been properly performed.